 This step and the next step must be repeated for each resource you want to add to the collection.

 Items appear in ascending order.
-0 is the first item at the top of the list.
+0 (or 1) is the first item at the top of the list.
 If no numbers are assigned the related resources will appear in alphabetical order.

 Add Collection Graphics